SAP/cloud-security-services-integration-library/token-client/README.md

 # XSUAA Token Client and Token Flow API

 This library provides a lightweight HTTP client for Xsuaa `/oauth/token` and `/token_keys` endpoints, as specified [here](https://docs.cloudfoundry.org/api/uaa/version/76.9.0/#token).
-Additionally, it offers an API to support the following token flows:
+Additionally, it offers an API via [XsuaaTokenFlows](./src/main/java/com/sap/cloud/security/xsuaa/tokenflows /XsuaaTokenFlows.java) to support the following token flows:

 * **[Jwt Bearer Token Flow](#jwt-bearer-token-flow)**.
   The token exchange concept aims to segregate service-specific access scopes into separate tokens.
 For instance, if Service A and Service B have different scopes, the goal is to avoid having a single Jwt token containing all scopes.
+To achieve principal propagation in that scenario, Service A could use a Jwt Bearer Token Flow before making requests to Service B on behalf of the user.
+To do so, he would exchange the user's access token for Service A for an access token of the same user for Service B.
 * **[Client Credentials Flow](#client-credentials-token-flow)**.
   The Client Credentials ([RFC 6749, section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4)) are employed by clients to acquire an access token without a user context.
 This is useful for non-interactive applications (e.g., CLI, batch job, or service-2-service communication) where the token is issued to the application itself, instead of an end-user for accessing resources without principal propagation.
 * **[Refresh Token Flow](#refresh-token-flow)**.